 Every one of these luxury trains of the world offers fine dining cars, bars, and private cabins with spacious cabin facilities as a standard.
 Several even proffer en-suite cabins, personal stewards and butlers.

 And one, in particular, requires that you dress for dinner.
-Here are 14 of the most luxurious trains you can ride today.
+Here’s our pick of the most luxurious trains you can ride today.

 1. Venice Simplon-Orient-Express